birkett/srvany-ng/README.md

 * Service will stop if the launched application exits
 * Added optional configuration to automatically restart the target application on exit
 * Application environment variables will inherit the global environment by default, see Application Environment below
+* Added optional configuration to allow terminating of sub processes spawned by the service

 ## Building
 Solution is known to build with Visual Studio 2022, no additional dependencies are needed.
 The project uses the "v141_xp" toolset to ensure XP / 2003 support, and links to the MSVCRT statically.